wso2-extensions/siddhi-execution-env/docs/api/latest.md

 <span id="examples" class="md-typeset" style="display: block; font-weight: bold;">Examples</span>
 <span id="example-1" class="md-typeset" style="display: block; color: rgba(0, 0, 0, 0.54); font-size: 12.8px; font-weight: bold;">EXAMPLE 1</span>
 ```
-define stream keyStream (key string);
+define stream KeyStream (key string);
-from keyStream  env:getYAMLProperty(key) as FunctionOutput
+from KeyStream  env:getYAMLProperty(key) as FunctionOutput
 insert into outputStream;
 ```
-<p style="word-wrap: break-word">This query returns corresponding YAML property for the corresponding key from keyStream as FunctionOutput to the outputStream</p>
+<p style="word-wrap: break-word">This query returns the corresponding YAML property for the corresponding key from the 'KeyStream' stream as 'FunctionOutput', and inserts it into the to the 'OutputStream' stream.</p>

 ### resourceIdentifier *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#stream-processor">(Stream Processor)</a>*